rhoticity/tpg-roadtrip-bingo/prompts.md

 - A vehicle with three or more bumper stickers
 - Any Canadian license plate
 - Any Mexican license plate
+- A sign marking a municipality border
-- A sign marking a city, county, or state border
+- A sign marking a county OR state border
 - Any historical marker or plaque
 - Any wildlife/animal warning sign
-- A bridge with the sign showing the bridge's name
 - A sign for any road named after any United States president
 - A sign for a road named after any kind of tree
 - A sign named for a place other than the one it is in
 - A sign for any road named Main
 - A sign for any highway concurrency (interstate/US highway/state highway/county road sharing the same roadway)
-- A sign indicating the border of something (municipality, township, county, state, etc.)
 - A sign with a population count on it
 - A sign with an elevation measurement on it
 - A sign with a date on it
 - A sign with a mistake on it (e.g. missing letter, spelling/grammar, factual inaccuracy)
+- A damaged sign
-- A neon sign (signs in the neon style count)
+- A neon sign (anything clearly in the neon style counts even if it's not true neon)
 - A sign advertising fireworks or fireworks store
 - A sign displaying the local current temperature
 - A sign displaying the local current time